NeilJustice/ZenUnitAndMetalMock/README.md

 ### How To Unit Test Templated Class PredicateCounter's CountWhere() Function With ZenUnit's Type-Parameterized Test Syntax

-How might you confirm the correctness of this templated class PredicateCounter with its function CountWhere() for counting the number of elements in a container that match a predicate function?
+How might the correctness of this templated class PredicateCounter with its CountWhere() function be confirmed across various types of T?

 ```cpp
 namespace Utils